alvinr/data-modeling/redis/inventory/README.md

 * Create a reservation if there is sufficient stock
 * Perform authorization for the transaction (e.g., via Credit Card)
 * Remove the reservation for the event
-* Add the sale to the orders list
+* Add the purchase to the orders list

 ```python
 def reserve(user, event_name, qty):